bitovi/documentjs/docs/guides/customizing.md

  - _active-menu.mustache_ - The part of the sidebar menu that shows the children of the active item.
  - _signature.mustache_ - Shows a "signature" block.
 A signature block for a function has the signature of the function and the params listed within it.
  - _title.mustache_ - The header of each rendered page.
- - _types.mustache_ - Convince template that given [documentjs.process.valueData] through each of their [documentjs.process.typeData types] and creates a signature with it.
+ - _types.mustache_ - Given a [documentjs.process.valueData valueData], iterates through each of its [documentjs.process.typeData types] and creates a signature with it.

 For example, to make a change to the layout, copy _documentjs/site/default/templates/layout.mustache_ to _theme/templates_ and make changes in your copy.